Edge ‣ Bevel Edges

 - Width Type M

-Selects how the Width value controls the size of the bevel.
-According to the selection, the width is:
+Selects how the Amount value controls the size of the bevel.
+According to the selection, the amount is:

-The distance from the new edge to the original.
+The relative distance from the new edge to the original.

 The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment).

-The percentage of the length of adjacent edges that the new edges slide.
+The percentage of the length of adjacent edges that the new edges are slid along.

 The exact distance along edges adjacent to the beveled edge.
 A difference from Offset is visible when the unbeveled edges attached to beveled edges meet at an angle besides a right angle.

-For vertex-only bevels, the Offset and Depth types measure from the original vertex.
-The Width type is measured from a new vertex to the center of the new face (as half the Width).
+For vertex-only bevels, the Offset and Depth types measure from the original vertex, and the Width type is measured from a new vertex to the center of the new face (as half the amount).

 - Segments S